Many AVCHD video cameras write large video in many MTS fragments. For example, there are typical flash card files from a

 Please note that very long sequences may not be placed in MOV container.
 You can try MKV instead.
 Or make MP4 with a near-lossless AAC encoding:

 ffmpeg.exe -i "concat:00125.MTS|00126.MTS|00127.MTS" -vcodec copy -acodec aac -ab 512k -cutoff 22050 -sn out.mp4

 Please note that AAC encoder from FFmpeg has very poor quality, so we use 512k.
 You can try 320k or less if your audio record is not important.
 For old FFmpeg versions add -strict experimental.

 Extended editions of Video Artifact can join camera source files when importing using third party FFmpeg.exe.
-They select required spans automatically.
+They can select all required spans automatically.
 But a manual joining is required if you use a Basic edition.

 Steps to get spans joined are:

 Place all MTS spans to the project folder.